-Dry camping without RV hookups often comes with many benefits that you don’t get when staying in a park.
-When you know how to live without water, sewer and electric RV connections you can do things like:
+Dry camping without hookups often comes with many benefits that you don’t get when staying in a park.
+When you know how to live without water, sewer, and electric RV connections you can do things like:

 - Experience the independence of living off-grid

 But unfortunately there’s a price to pay for escaping to dry camping destinations–mainly, shorter showers.
 When you’re trying to conserve water for more important things like cooking and drinking, regular hygiene habits like hair shampooing become less frequent.